 - Rotate toys which encourage imaginative play (pretending toys)

-Choose toys which help your child play calmly and creatively.
+Choose toys that help your child play calmly and creatively.
 Good examples of creative toys are:

 dressing up clothes